Mary Hardy (comedian): Biography

 Hardy returned to the theatre and in 1969 was awarded the Rosa Ribush Award for "Best Supporting Actress" for her role as Agnes in Mame.
 She also played Phyllis McTaggart in the sitcom Good Morning Mr. Doubleday and Harriet Turner in the soap opera Bellbird.

-In the 1970s she also worked at radio station 3AW.
+She also worked at radio station 3AW beginning in October, 1972 and ending in May 1979 for unspecified reasons.

-Hardy and Pearce divorced in 1975.
+In his play Mary Lives, wherein, he said, 'the factual element... is stronger than most of my other works' Frank Hardy implies that Mary and her husband had extramarital affairs.
+In the early-to-mid-1970s Mary, according to Frank, spent six weeks of every year with the American comedian and TV actor Freddy Prinze: twenty years her junior and a fellow suicide.
+Mary Hardy and Ian Pearce divorced in 1975.
 The stress of her career in radio and television was considerable and in May 1977, Hardy collapsed on set.
 She was admitted to a private hospital for two weeks, and later gave several interviews about what the studio called a 'virus' which had officially struck her down.
 But she made no attempt to hide her perilous state saying "You're just hanging by a bit of a string and sometimes they let go of the string and you fall down".

 Over the next two years, the 'rests' between shows, the live 'walkouts' on air and brief stays in hospital became more frequent and she left The Penthouse Club in late 1978.
 After winning her seventh and final Logie, knowing that her long-running command over variety television was coming to an end, she said "I really have to thank Graham Kennedy for this.
 If he hadn't got me the sack all those years ago, I would not have gone to Seven".

+In 1980 she was sacked again, this time from the role of Joyce Pullen in Shut Your Eyes and Think of England, in which she was to play opposite Derek Nimmo.
+The decision was made to dismiss her two weeks before the play was due to open.
+Kenn Brodziak, at this time managing director of J. C. Williamson, quoted director Roger Redfarn as saying 'the one thing the character needed was innocence, and Mary doesn't have that.'